neuroscout/neuroscout/README.md

 The server should now be running at http://localhost:80

-Next, initialize, migrate and upgrade the database migrations:
+Next, initialize, migrate and upgrade the database migrations.

     docker-compose exec web python manage.py db init docker-compose exec web python manage.py db migrate docker-compose exec web python manage.py db upgrade

+You can also run this initialization script to do it for you, plus add a test user:

+docker-compose exec web bash init_reset.sh

 ## Maintaining docker image and db